Meadowlark Lemon: Other work

 In 1979, Lemon starred in the educational geography film Meadowlark Lemon Presents the World and joined the cast in season two of the short-lived television sitcom, Hello, Larry, to help boost the show's ratings.
 In the same year, he played Rev. Grady Jackson in the movie The Fish That Saved Pittsburgh.
 It was several years before he actually became an ordained minister.

 He recorded a song, "My Kids" which was written by Dalton & Dubarri.
 The song was produced by Dubarri, and released on Casablanca NB 969 in March, 1979.
 In The Cash Box Singles to Watch section, it was called Top 40 material by the reviewer.

 In 1982, Lemon was featured in the Grammy-nominated video Fun & Games, an interactive educational video produced by Optical Programming Associates and Scholastic Productions, on the then-emerging LaserDisc format.

 Personal life

-Lemon had 10 children: Richard, George, Beverly, Donna, Robin, Jonathan, Jamison, Angela, Crystal, and Caleb.
+Lemon was married to Willye Maultsby from 1955 until their divorce in 1977.
+He later married Cynthia Lemon in 1994, remaining married until his death.
+His two marriages yielded ten children: Richard, George, Beverly, Donna, Robin, Jonathan, Jamison, Angela, Crystal, and Caleb.

-Lemon was born Meadow George Lemon but had his name legally changed to Meadowlark Lemon in 1969.

 A born-again Christian, Lemon became an ordained minister in 1986 and received a Doctor of Divinity degree from Vision International University in Ramona, California, in 1988.
 He was also featured as a gospel singer in several Gaither Homecoming videos.
 In his last years, he took up residence in Scottsdale, where his Meadowlark Lemon Ministries, Inc. is located.